 Cube is new research – All three investigators of a cube at the time of cubing cannot be simultaneously on an existing externally sponsored research project.
 The funds cannot be used for extending existing, externally funded projects, or for projects with sufficient preliminary results for funding by external agencies (e.g., NIH, NSF).
 Also, cubes in the 2018-2020 Mcubed program cannot contain the same three investigators as those from the 2012-2014 or 2015-2017 cubing cycles.

 Cube supports students/postdocs – In line with the educational mission of Mcubed, at least 50% of the cube's funding must be used to support University of Michigan undergraduate students, graduate students or postdocs.
 The remaining 50% of the funds can be used for equipment, supplies, lab fees, subject incentives, staff support, and travel.
 Investigator salaries are not allowable expenses.

 Symposium participation – Each cube will be represented at the Mcubed 3.0 Symposium, which will occur in the fall of 2020.
 Participation in the symposium is the single required deliverable from the Mcubed funding.
 At least one member of the cube team should be present throughout the day's events.
-Cube teams will showcase their work through either a poster presentation or featured TED-like talk presentation.

 Mcubed website for cubing – To receive funds, one participant must enter the project information (title of project, description, etc.) into the Mcubed website, and this investigator is the owner of the project.
 The owner then invites two other participants to join the project and form a cube.
 Following cube formation, withdrawals from contributing accounts will occur rapidly, and a project chartfield with a shortcode will be quickly available and managed in the owner’s unit.
 Participants can post as many projects as they want, but they can only add their token to one project.

-Funding period – The Mcubed 3.0 funding period will run from 2018- 2020.
+Funding period – For cubes formed during Mcubed 3.0 must be spent by December 31, 2020.
 Any overdraft will be divided equally among the three collaborators' overdraft shortcodes.
 Any remaining funds will be proportionately returned to the Provost's Office, units, and financially contributing PIs.
-More details to come soon.